mondrian-framework/mondrian-framework/packages/docs/docs/docs/foundamentals/model/01-definition.md

   .setName('User')
 ```

 ## Custom types

-Mondrian type system is already flexible enough to express a wide variety of
+The Mondrian type system is already flexible enough to express a wide variety of
 useful types.
-However, sometimes you might find yourself needing even more:
+However, sometimes you might find yourself needing even more flexibility:
-maybe because you want to change the default inference rules or the way a value
+maybe because you want to change the default type inference rules or the way a value
-gets encoded and decoded.
-In this case, you'll need to reach out for custom types:
+gets encoded, decoded, or validated.
+In this case, you'll need to use custom types:
 a powerful way to extend Mondrian's capabilities.

 As an example, the mentioned [additional types](#additional-types) are built exactly
 in this way.

 A custom type can be defined using the `custom` function from the `@mondrian-framework/model`
 package:

 ```ts showLineNumbers
 const MyCustomType = model.custom<"port", {}, number>(...)
 ```

-As you may have noticed, the `custom` function has three generic types:
+As you may have noticed, the `custom` function takes three generic type arguments:

-- the literal string with the name of the custom type
+- The literal string representing the name of the custom type.
-- the type of additional options that may be needed by the custom type,
+- The type of additional options that may be needed by the custom type,
-  besides the basic options shared by all the Mondrian types
+besides the basic options shared by all Mondrian types.
-- the inferred type for the custom type ([here's](./02-typing.md)
+- The inferred TypeScript type for the custom type ([here's](./02-typing.md)
-  a more thorough explanation of Mondrian's type inference)
+a more thorough explanation of Mondrian's type inference).

-Then, the arguments you need to pass to the custom builder are:
+Then, the arguments you need to pass to the `custom` builder function are:

-- the name of the custom type
+- The name of the custom type (string).
-- a decoder that can turn unknown values into that custom type's inferred type
+- An encoder function that can turn values of the inferred type into a valid JSON type.
-- an encoder that can turn custom types into JSON values
+- A decoder function that can turn `unknown` values into the custom type's inferred type (or fail).
-- a validator that may perform additional validation logic to ensure that values are correct
+- A validator function that performs additional validation logic on values of the inferred type to ensure correctness according to the custom type's rules.
-- an arbitraty that generates values semantically valid for the given options
+- An arbitrary function (using `fast-check`) that generates random, semantically valid values for the custom type, respecting its options.
-- additional options for that custom type
+- The specific options for this custom type instance.

 ### Name

-Every custom type has a name that can be useful when referring to it, this is
+Every custom type has a name that can be useful when referring to it.
+This is
 the first argument of the `model.custom` builder function:

 ```ts showLineNumbers